pa1ar/pa1ar/content/page/about-full/index.about-full.md

 ## Awards

 ### 2023
+**#1 Technical Director of 2023**
+- Ranked #1 in the Global Top 25 Technical Directors in the Creativepool Annual 2023 rankings, based on the number of awards won and the quality of the projects.

 **Dot Go App**
 - iF Design Award: Design Award (Communication/Apps/Software), Design Award (User Interface/Digital Media Interfaces)
 - Clio Awards: 2 Silver (Digital/Mobile & Social Media Craft, Innovation), 2 Bronze (Creative Use of Data, Digital/Mobile)